williamow/PottsPlayground/README.rst

 Features:

 * Structured construction of Potts Models
-* Conversion from Potts to Ising models
+* Automatic conversion from Potts to Ising models
 * Minor Embedding of Ising models
 * GPU accelerated annealing and sampling
 * Parallel replicates